 I am in no way supporting Big Oil with what I'm about to say as petrol as a fuel is an environmental disaster.
+There is no denying that at all.

 That said, batteries are not the right way to go either for several reasons.